mopires/pretty-markup/README.md

   input type="checkbox" checked="true"
 ```

-https://w3schools.com has excellent HTML reference that can be used in Pretty Markup.
+https://w3schools.com have excellent HTML reference that can be used in Pretty Markup.

 # Compile ⚙️
 To compile with CLI you can install it globally.